Our Essential Services

 Generally speaking, getting married in Germany is a short and matter-of-fact affair.
 The country offers plenty of romantic scenery and beautiful locations for your dream wedding and honeymoon.
 However, the Federal Foreign Office regards marriage as “a legally binding contract” rather than an act of love.
 Therefore, it can take some bureaucratic effort.

 In Germany, any valid marriage must be performed at the registry office (Standesamt), regardless of whether there’ll be a religious wedding as well.
 Priests, ministers, rabbis, imams, or consular officers may not perform a legally binding marriage – only an official registrar can do so.
 If you intend to have a wedding e.g. at your church or synagogue, the civil ceremony at the registry office (Standesamt) must come first.
 When planning the wedding reception, allow several months to take care of all formalities.

 Apart from weddings for heterosexual couples, Germany recognizes same-sex civil unions (Eingetragene Lebenspartnerschaften).
 While parliament avoided the word “marriage” in the respective law passed in 2001, same-sex partners have to meet the same requirements as bride and groom.
 They also enjoy many (but not all) of the benefits and obligations applying to heterosexual marriage.
-Please also see our article on the LGBT community in Germany.

 Which documents are required from foreign residents for a legally binding marriage in Germany mostly depends on two things: country of origin and marital status.
 However, the requirements of your local registry office may differ.
 Remember to make enquiries at the nearest Standesamt well before your wedding day.